api3dao/commons/README.md

    commit it.
 3. `pnpm publish --access public` - Publish the new version to NPM.
 4. `git push --follow-tags` - Push the tagged commit upstream.
+5. Create a new [release on GitHub](https://github.com/api3dao/commons/releases).
+Use the "Generate release notes" feature to generate the release notes from the PR titles.

 ## Development notes